ARTICLE I - NAME

 3. May retain lodge key for $1.00 deposit.

-4. Membership in the Eastern Inter-Club Ski
+4. Membership in the Eastern Inter-Club Ski League.

 5. Permanent room reservations privileges.